AdityaUmass/cs326-final-theta/docs/milestone2.md

 Aditya: Created main server-starter template.
 Responsible for creating the HTML for each post and rendering them to homepage.
 Handled how posts are filtered by activity/workout, time/day, etc. Generated endpoints for creating a post, filtering a post, and liking a post.

-Raghav: Responsible for creating the HTML of a user's posts and rendering them to the user's account page.
+Raghav: Responsible for creating a generic HTML card creation script that was repurposed for the accounts and home page.
+Rendered the cards on the account page.
 Created post deletion functionality and the ability to update the content of a post.
 Generate endpoints for navigating to the user's account page, deleting posts, and updating the content of a post.

 Brandon Figueredo: Handled login and signup functionality, as well as updating user information.
 Generate endpoints for creating a user, logging into an account, and updating a user's account.